devzarr/devzarr.github.io/_posts/2022-05-16-pre-release-zarr-2.12.markdown

 [Zarr Python](https://github.com/zarr-developers/zarr-python) `2.12`
 are now available! 🎉

-This blog post aims to overview new features, especially newly added support for reading and writing to Zarr V3 arrays.
-Zarr V3 is the upcoming evolved format for storing N-dimensional chunked compressed arrays, which is succeeded by Zarr V2.
+This blog post aims to overview new features, especially newly added experimental support for reading and writing to Zarr V3, the upcoming format for storing N-dimensional chunked compressed data.
 This blog also highlights other enhancements like creating `FSStore` from an existing fsspec filesystem, performance improvement for Zarr arrays when appending data to S3, bug fixes, documentation and a maintenance fix.

 ## Add suport for reading and writing Zarr V3

-This version provides the infrastructure for reading and writing the upcoming V3 spec of the Zarr format.
+Zarr Python 2.12 provides experimental infrastructure for reading and writing the upcoming V3 spec of the Zarr format.
+Users wishing to prepare for the migration can set the environment variable `ZARR_V3_EXPERIMENTAL_API` to begin experimenting, however data written with this API should not yet be considered final.

 The new `zarr._store.v3` package has the necessary classes and functions for evaluating Zarr V3.
 Since the design is not finalised, the classes and functions are not automatically imported into the regular Zarr namespace.
-However, setting the `ZARR_V3_API_AVAILABLE` environment will activate them.

 The pre-release can be installed via: `pip install —pre zarr`.